rebootl/reflectapp/client/notes.md

   - use a real database instead of a JSON file (mongoDB)
 * direct link doesn't work when not logged in -> hard to debug, projectData-client issue
 * "TypeError: newLastli is null" on login/logout -> reproduce
+* hidden browse button from image loader visible on menu sometimes

 ### Features